WargaSlowy/xvrlang-website/docs/guide/can-we-make-some-custom-statement.md

 ---
 sidebar_position: 8

+slug: /can-we-make-some-custom-statement
 ---

-# Chapter 8

-## Can we make some custom statement ?
+# Can we make some custom statement ?

 Yes, of course, `proc` can do it.